yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # How to use
 After compilation, there will be a program created in the root directory of the project called "`hack`"
 To run the software, go to the root directory of the project and type `sudo ./hack` in your terminal.
 What this does is it runs the software as `root`, which is required for reading and writing memory on an external level.

+The only distribution I have tested (and currently is Linux Mint 21.3

 # Features:
 - Bunny hop (automatically jump after hitting the ground)